codingMustache/codingMustache/README.md

 ## Joke of the Day

-What is bread's favorite number?
-Leaven.
+I used to work for a soft drink can crusher.
+It was soda pressing.

 ## Daily Trivia

-America Online (AOL) started out as which of these online service providers?
+Which of these was the name of a bug found in April 2014 in the publicly available OpenSSL cryptography library?
- 1. CompuServe
+ 1. Shellscript
- 2. Prodigy
+ 2. Heartbleed
- 3. GEnie
+ 3. Corrupted Blood
- 4. Quantum Link
+ 4. Shellshock

 <details>
   <summary>Answer</summary>
-  Quantum Link
+  Heartbleed
 </details>